taocpp/PEGTL/doc/Contrib-and-Examples.md

 ###### `src/example/pegtl/parse_tree.cpp`

-A small example which shows how to create a parse tree for a given grammar.
-You can choose which rules will produce a parse tree node and which rules will store the content.
-You can also add additional transformations to the parse tree to transform it into an AST-like structure or to simplify it.
-While technically it might not be a full AST, it allows you to create and manipulate a parse tree which might often be sufficient and which, again, shows the flexibility the PEGTL offers.
+A small example which shows how to create a parse tree for a given grammar using [`<tao/pegtl/contrib/parse_tree.hpp>`](#taopegtlcontribparse_treehpp).

+The example shows how to choose which rules will produce a parse tree node and which rules will store the content.
+The example also shows how to add additional transformations to the parse tree to transform it into an AST-like structure or to simplify it.

+Running the example with a slightly longer expression:

 ```sh
 $ build/src/example/pegtl/parse_tree "2 + a*b*4 - x / ( 2 - b + c - d )"